jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Oh no! `The trait "RaytracerObject" cannot be made into an object`.
 Here's hoping that I can fix this with enough uses of `Box` and `Rc`.
 (I can always simplify the implemenntation later.)
 No luck yet.
 There's a very real possibility that I'm overusing trait objects annd dynamic dispatch where I should be using enums.
 Yeah, let's try refactoring `RaytracerObject` into an enum and go from there.
 While that _would_ make it harder for others to add their own objects, that's not _actually_ a concern for this project?
 Priorities!
 Heck yeah that refactoring was easy!
 Much easier than I expected.
 No complaints here.

 Interesting to see how the performance profile changed with the refactoring.
 It look likes matrix math has come to dominate the processing time, particularly calls to `ndarray` functions.
 I may well benefit from implementing my own matrix types.
 In the meantime, I'll eliminate some unnecessary dynamic dispatch, or at least some unnecessary code.

+Hmm. `#submatrix` is expensive because it allocates a new, default `Array`.
+Since it's only called (so far) by `#determinant`, I wonder if I can get away with having `#submatrix` work with simpler memory models, like returning a simple `Vec` that only gets converted into an `Array` as needed.
+Something to think about when the rendering times get onerous again.
+Maybe I can use [Saruss's Rule](https://github.com/apanasara/Saruss_3x3_Determinant)?

+Anyway, that's enough for today.
+I have work-related tasks to tackle!